8Observer8/send-gravity-from-server-to-client-box2d-wasm-js/README.md

+Instructions for building and running the project in debug and release:

-Install this package globally with the command:
+- Install this package globally with the command:

 > npm i -g nodemon rollup uglify-js

-Run http-server in the project directory:
+- Run http-server in the project directory:

 > nodemon src/server/app.js

-Start development mode with the following command:
+- Start development mode with the following command:

 > npm run dev